c4a-ri/dialbb/docs/document-en/source/04_sample_app.md

 - `sample-knowledge-en.xlsx`

-  This describes the knowledge used in the SNIPS Understander and STN Manager blocks.
+  This describes the knowledge used in the Snips Understander and STN Manager blocks.

 - `scenario_functions.py`